 Exposure To Lead Paint From Toys

 There are other toy defects, but lead paint has been the most publicized problem.
-There were several thousand toy items recalled due to excessive amounts of lead paint.
-Among these were toy key chains, toy flashlights and wooden toys.
+There have been several thousand toy items recalled due to excessive amounts of lead paint.
+Among these were toy key chains, toy flashlights, costume jewelry and toy jewelry and wooden toys.

 To make sure that your child’s toys are not among the list of recalls, check the product number of the toys that have been recalled.
 Discard any toys that you are unsure about, just to be on the safer side of things.

 If you think that your child was exposed to lead paint from their toys, have your physician check or do a test for lead paint.
-There are some children that won’t show any signs of lead poisoning initially.
-So doing an immediate testing for lead exposure will put your mind at ease.
+There are some children who won't show any signs of lead poisoning initially, but blood tests will be able to detect lead exposure and can put your mind at ease.

 If you feel or see symptoms of lead paint exposure in your child from their toys, after seeking medical help, go and see a personal injury lawyer who will fight your case for you.
 A personal injury attorney is knowledgeable enough to know the right actions to take to represent you with your lead exposure case.

-Parents also have a responsible to do their part to keep their children from lead exposure with toys.
-Parents need to examine their children’s toys frequently to make sure there is no chipped paint.
-Parents should be the ones to discard recalled toys for their kids who might want to hang on to them due to sentimental reasons.
+Parents also have a responsibility to do their part to keep their children from lead exposure with toys.
+Parents need to examine their children's toys frequently to make sure there is no chipped paint.
+Parents should also immediately discard recalled or questionable toys.